thejeffreystone/setgit/README.md

 Running
 ------------
 From the command line run:
-$ setgit -l sourcename
+$ setgit sourcename

 The contents of .gitconfig-sourcename will overwrite the .gitconfig contents.

 When you want to switchback to your original config run:
-$ setgit -l me
+$ setgit me